synogen/pcbsharmonymods/Texture Replacer/readme.txt

 ﻿## Texture Replacer for PC Building Simulator
-This is a mod that allows you to overwrite pretty much any texture in the game with your own.
+This is a mod that allows you to overwrite some of the textures in the game with your own.
+Currently the textures for all parts and all icons/backgrounds for OmegaOS are supported.

 As an example it overwrites a few of the desktop icons with Windows 98 versions and it changes the Ryzen 7 1700 texture to a 486DX.
 See the Quick Start section below on how to make your own texture replacements with this!

 ## Requirements